JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 “But I guess losing your best friend and visiting their grave isn’t the most common thing.”

 It was more difficult than I thought, trying to hold up a one-sided conversation, when a part of my mind expected to hear his voice again.
-It almost my eyes prickle, but I forced those emotions down.
+It almost made my eyes prickle, but I forced those emotions down.
 If there was a chance that Grayson could see me, I didn’t want him to see me cry.
 If he could see me, I would only want him to hold happy memories with the two of us.

 So, I tried to smile instead.
 “They painted this beautiful mural in memory of you and the other people that passed away.
 I think that you would have liked the picture that I picked out.
 Um…your mom actually invited me over and she wanted me to choose a picture.
 She even took out all of your baby photos to show me!”